 If you’re more direct, you can simply tell someone that you can smell their breath.
 As long as you aren’t saying it in a workplace reply all, most people will appreciate the honesty.
 You can use a low voice or make sure you’re talking one-on-one to avoid embarrassment.

-How To Prevent Morning Breath
+How To Help Avoid Morning Breath

 We’ve made it to the important part.
-Knowing about bad breath is all well and good, but we want to know how to prevent morning breath.
+Knowing about bad breath is all well and good, but we want to know how to avoid morning breath.
 There’s a lot you can do to cure horrible breath aside from just spraying the best male cologne you can find in your mouth.
 Actually, don’t do that.
 Brushing your teeth still tops the list.
 But there are plenty of other remedies that are worth investigating.

 Home Remedies for Bad Breath